rekoj16/cs6220-project/README.md

     https://www.kaggle.com/api/v1/datasets/download/willarevalo/chexpert-v10-small` - this download the dataset into your local directory instead of being cached in huggingface.

 ## How to request PACE GPU
-### Local Dev/Testing
-1. `salloc --gres=gpu:H100:1 --ntasks-per-node=1` - submit a request for one node with `H100` GPU and one task per node
+1. `salloc --gres=gpu:H100:1 --ntasks-per-node=1 --time 01:00:00` - submit a request for one node with `H100` GPU and one task per node
-2. `nvidia-smi` - verift you have access to GPU

-### Computationally Internsive Task
-1. Change email to yours to receive slurm job status through email in `submit_job.sbatch`, and modify the run commands if you need.
-2. `sbatch submit_job.sbatch` - submit a slurm job that runs in the background
+    - adjust the request time for your need